The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Model

 \subsection{Problem formulation}

 We now describe the dating market, the matching process, and the platform's goal and design.

 \paragraph{Dating Market.} Consider a dating platform that faces a discrete-time problem over a finite horizon of $T$ periods, where the set of periods is denoted by $[T] = \lrl{1, \ldots, T}$.
-Let $I$ and $J$ be the sets of users participating on this platform, which are known at the beginning and remain fixed throughout the horizon, i.e., no users enter or leave the platform.
-This assumption captures settings involving short-term horizons, e.g., platforms operating daily.
-To simplify the exposition, we focus on a heterosexual market; thus, we can model the users and their interactions through a bipartite graph.
+Let $I$ and $J$ be two different sets of users participating on this platform, which are known at the outset and remain fixed over time, i.e., no users enter or leave the platform.
+This assumption captures settings involving short-term spans, e.g., platforms operating daily.
+To simplify the exposition, we focus on a heterosexual market; thus, users and their interactions are captured by a bipartite graph.

-At the beginning of the horizon, each user $\ell\in I\cup J$ reports their profile information (e.g., age, height, race, etc.) and their preferences regarding each of these dimensions (e.g., preferred age and height ranges, preferred races, etc.), which remain fixed throughout the horizon.
-The platform uses this information to compute the initial set of potential partners \(\potentials^1_\ell\)---or simply \emph{potentials}---for each user $\ell$, i.e., the set of users that $\ell$ prefers over being single and for whom $\ell$ satisfies their preferences.
-Since our market is a bipartite graph, then \(\potentials^1_i \subseteq J\) for each \(i \in I\) and \(\potentials^1_j \subseteq I\) for each \(j\in J\).
+At the beginning of the horizon, each user $\ell\in I\cup J$ reports their profile information (e.g., age, height, race, etc.) and their preferences regarding each of these dimensions (e.g., preferred age and height ranges, preferred races, etc.), which remain fixed over time.
+The platform uses this information to compute the initial ($t=1$) set of potential partners \(\potentials^1_\ell\)---or simply \emph{potentials}---for each user $\ell$, i.e., the set of users that $\ell$ prefers over being single and for whom $\ell$ satisfies their preferences.
+Since our graph is bipartite, then \(\potentials^1_i \subseteq J\) for each \(i \in I\) and \(\potentials^1_j \subseteq I\) for each \(j\in J\).

-\paragraph{Matching Process.} In each period $t\in\lrc{T}$, the platform selects a subset of potentials \(S_{\ell}^{t}\subseteq \potentials^t_\ell\) to be displayed to each user \(\ell\in I\cup J\), where $\potentials^t_\ell$ is the set of potentials for user \(\ell\) at the beginning of period \(t\).
-As we later discuss, the sets of potentials are updated at the end of each period to capture users' decisions and prevent users from evaluating a profile they have already seen in the past or someone who has already disliked them.
-To mimic our industry partner's practice, we assume that the maximum number of profiles a user can see in a given period is fixed and equal to $K_\ell$, i.e., $|S_\ell^t|\leq K_\ell$ for all $\ell\in I\cup J$ and $t\in [T]$.
+\paragraph{Displays, Likes and Dislikes.} In each period $t\in\lrc{T}$, the platform selects a subset of profiles \(S_{\ell}^{t}\subseteq \potentials^t_\ell\) to display to each user \(\ell\in I\cup J\), where $\potentials^t_\ell$ is the set of potentials for user \(\ell\) at the beginning of period \(t\).
+As we later discuss, the sets of potentials are updated at the end of each period to capture users' decisions and prevent them from evaluating a profile they have already seen in the past or someone who has already disliked them.
+To mimic our industry partner's practice, we assume that the maximum number of profiles a user can see in a given period is fixed and equal to $K_\ell$, i.e., we enforce $|S_\ell^t|\leq K_\ell$ for all $\ell\in I\cup J$ and $t\in [T]$.